 Timo Vollbrecht is a saxophonist, composer, and bandleader.
 His music combines jazz with elements of post-rock, electro-acoustic timbre, new music, and instrumental songwriting.
-Originally from Germany, he has been an active member of the artistic communities in New York and Berlin.
+Originally from Germany, he has been an active member of the artistic communities in New York, Berlin, and Providence.
 With his band FLY MAGIC, he has toured over 30 countries, recorded numerous albums, and appeared on landmark stages like the Village Vanguard and NYC’s Winter Jazz Fest.
 He leads a trio with guitarist Ben Monder and vocalist Theo Bleckmann and has played with Branford Marsalis, Kenny Werner, and Ralph Alessi.
+In 2026, he was the soloist for Duke Ellington's Three Black Kings together with the Brown University Orchestra at Carnegie Hall.

 Moreover, Vollbrecht utilizes his insight as a practitioner to conduct scholarly research.
 He holds a Ph.D. from NYU with a dissertation entitled “Manfred Eicher, ECM Records: An Analysis of the Producer as Auteur.”
 It is an in vivo case study that examines the collaborative work in the recording studio and portrays the producer as an improviser whose ‘instrument’ is the studio.
 It unearths his ingenious influence on the artistic product through auteurism and profound musical expertise.